Iranian support for the Houthis: Houthi promotion of Iranian interests in the region

+Conversely, different sources have also stated that the degree of Iranian control over the Houthi movement should not be exaggerated.
+In April 2015, United States National Security Council spokesperson Bernadette Meehan remarked that "It remains our assessment that Iran does not exert command and control over the Houthis in Yemen".
+Joost Hiltermann wrote that Iran does not control the Houthis' decision-making as evidenced by Houthis' flat rejection of Iran's demand not to take over Sanaa in 2015.
+Thomas Juneau, writing in the journal International Affairs, states that even though Iran's support for Houthis has increased since 2014, it remains far too limited to have a significant impact in the balance of power in Yemen.
+The Quincy Institute for Responsible Statecraft argues that Teheran's influence over the movement has been "greatly exaggerated" by "the Saudis, their coalition partners (mainly the United Arab Emirates), and their [lobbyists] in Washington."

+Similarly, academics such as Marieke Brandt and Charles Schmitz have stated that the allegation that the Houthis are merely an Iranian proxy force has its roots in political narratives by Saleh, Saudi Arabia, the United States and other anti-Houthi forces.
+While the Houthis have praised post-Islamic Revolution Iran for its opposition to supposed American and Israeli imperialism in the Middle East, they have also criticized Iranian political and religious doctrine, including Iran's state religion of Twelver Shi'ism.
+Political scientists Stacey Yadav and Sheila Carapico describe the common narrative that focuses on the Houthis' Zaydism and pro-Iranian stance as "an all-purpose Shi'i vs. Sunni simplification".

 Iranian support for the Houthis

 Iran is the only country who recognises the Houthi government in Sana'a, and according to the Council of Foreign Affairs (CFR) "Iran is the Houthis' primary benefactor", providing them with weapons, training and military intelligence.
 This relationship has been a significant factor in enhancing the group's military capabilities.
 Through this alliance, the Houthis have gained access to advanced weaponry, including sophisticated missiles and drones, which would have otherwise been impossible for them to manufacture independently.
 Iranian support has played a crucial role in strengthening the Houthis' ability to assert military dominance within Yemen.
 However, analysts suggest that the strategic impact of this support extends beyond the Yemeni conflict, influencing regional dynamics and altering the balance of power in the broader Middle East.
 According to Gulf analyst of the Sana'a Center for Strategic Studies "The role of Iran has been decisive in providing the Houthis with smuggled weapons and expertise to project power into the Red Sea and Bab al-Mandab Strait".